social-protocols/dri-in-polis/docs/permuted-preferences.md

 We calculate DRI using the method described in the supplementary materials to the paper:

 1. **Survey data**: Each participant provides (1) an ordinal ranking of ~20–40 consideration statements, and (2) a ranking of ≤10 preference statements.
-2. **Intersubjective Agreement (ISA)**: For each pair of participants (i, j), compute **intersubjective agreement (ISA)** using Spearman’s ρ for their consideration-rankings (ρ<sub>C</sub>) and for their preference-rankings (ρ<sub>P</sub>).
+2. **Intersubjective Agreement (ISA)**: For each pair of participants (i, j), compute **ISA** using Spearman’s ρ for their consideration-rankings (ρ<sub>C</sub>) and for their preference-rankings (ρ<sub>P</sub>).
 3. **Consistency distance**: For each pair, plot (ρ<sub>C</sub>, ρ<sub>P</sub>) on an x–y scatter; measure each point’s orthogonal distance to the 45° line (y = x); small distances indicate high ISC.
 4. **Aggregate**: Average these distances for each individual (yielding DRI<sub>Ind</sub> scaled to [–1, +1]) and then across the group to obtain a single **group DRI**.

 ## 3. Experiment

-DRI is designed to measure intersubjective-consistency, a group-level feature where "the extent to which deliberators disagree is constrained by a shared 'logic,' such that their diverging values or beliefs should yield a comparable degree of divergence in expressed preferences.”
+DRI is designed to measure intersubjective-consistency (ISC), a group-level feature which, when maximized, means that "the extent to which deliberators disagree is constrained by a shared 'logic,' such that their diverging values or beliefs should yield a comparable degree of divergence in expressed preferences.”
 (Niemeyer et al., 2023, p.
 4).
-Thus intersubjective-consistency should manifest as a correlation between considerations-ISA and preferences-ISA.
-DRI is designed to measure this correlation in a way that overcomes the problem of domain restriction [todo: reference C.1 in supplementary matrials).
-It follows that the absence of any correlation (e.g. statistical independence) implies absence of ISC.
+Thus, ISC should manifest as a correlation between considerations-ISA and preferences-ISA.
+DRI is designed to measure this correlation in a way that overcomes the problem of domain restriction (***todo: reference C.1 in supplementary matrials***).
+It follows that the absence of any correlation (e.g. statistical independence) between considerations and preferences would imply the absence of ISC.

 We estimate the distribution of DRI values under the null hypothesis using a permutation test in which individuals preferences are randomly shuffled.
 This shuffling renders considerations-rankings and preference-rankings statistically independent while preserving the overall distribution of ISA values.
 We then calculate DRI using the standard methodology.

-Repeating this process 10,000 gives us an estimate of the null distribution of DRI values.
+Repeating this permutation process 10,000 times gives us an estimate of the null distribution of DRI values.
 We then calculate a 99% confidence interval for each case, and compare it to the actual DRI or DRI delta to obtain a two-sided p-value.

 ## 4. Results